CTrain: West leg

 The cost for the project is, however, over budget by at least C$35 million and the overall cost could be more than C$1.46 billion because of soaring costs of land used and the integration of public art into the project.
 The public art aspect of the project was neglected in its initial form.
 Because City Hall regulations for big construction projects require incorporation of public art, City Hall had to find the money.
 Therefore, the West LRT project cost C$8.6 million more than expected.

-On October 29, 2009 city council announced that the contract to construct the West LRT had been awarded to a consortium led by SNC Lavalin.
+On October 29, 2009, city council announced that the contract to construct the West LRT had been awarded to a consortium led by SNC Lavalin.

 Future extension of the West leg to Aspen Woods Station (around 17th Avenue and 85th Street SW) has been planned, and future extensions further west to 101st Street SW may be added as new communities adjacent to 17th Avenue SW are built.

 On May 15, 2012, testing of the leg began with two LRT cars.
 As the construction of the leg moved towards completion, four LRT cars were used, until revenue service began on December 10, 2012.

 In its first year of service, 69 Street served an average of 32,400 boardings per day.

 Future plans

 In 2011, Calgary City Council directed that a long term Calgary Transit Plan be created, taking into account the overall Calgary Transportation Plan.
 A steering committee and project team, comprising some Council members, City planning staff, independent business people and Calgary Transit staff, after detailed scenario planning and extensive public consultation, produced the December 2012 "RouteAhead: A Strategic Plan for Transit in Calgary".
-A 30-year roadmap for public transit in Calgary, RouteAhead includes a long term vision for the CTrain system.
+A 30-year roadmap for public transit in Calgary, RouteAhead includes a long-term vision for the CTrain system.
 The RouteAhead plan was submitted to Council and approved in early 2013.

 Existing Lines

 For the Red Line, in its 30-year RouteAhead plan, the South line may be extended another 3.5 km to a possible 210 Avenue SW station.

 For the Blue Line, from the same plan, there are more possible extensions to the northeast to either Calgary International Airport (via a spur line), or to 128 Avenue NE, or to have both.
+There is also a long-term plan in RouteAhead that says the Blue Line will be extended past Stoney Trail.

 There are plans to build an additional line to the southeast from the city centre.
 Calgary Transit has drafted a plan for a transit-only right-of-way, known as the SETWAY (South East Transit Way) for the interim.
 A second, northern line is to be planned beyond 2023 but the alignment is still pending.

 As for a possible underground leg in downtown (under 8 Avenue South), the cost of the project will be at least C$800 million (in 2012 dollars), but its priority has been lowered because there is no funding available for it.
 However, the overall cost of this and other projects could be at least C$8 billion.